University of Oklahoma: History

 In March 2015, the University of Oklahoma shut down the Oklahoma Kappa chapter of the Sigma Alpha Epsilon fraternity when a video surfaced that showed members singing a racist chant as they rode a bus.
-Sigma Alpha Epsilon shut down the chapter on March 8, 2015, and University of Oklahoma president David Boren gave members two days to leave the fraternity house.
+University of Oklahoma president David Boren gave members two days to leave the fraternity house.
 He also expelled two students who he said "played a leadership role" in the incident, creating "a hostile learning environment for others".
 The expulsion, allegedly without due process, earned the university a spot on the Foundation for Individual Rights in Education's 2016 "10 Worst Colleges for Free Speech".

-David Boren, a former U.S. senator and Governor of Oklahoma, served 24 years as the university's president from 1994 to 2018.
-James L. Gallogly succeeded Boren on July 1, 2018, only to retire ten months later on May 12, 2019.
-OU College of Law Dean Joseph Harroz was appointed effective immediately May 16, 2019 to a 15-month term as interim president.
+David Boren, a former U.S. senator and Governor of Oklahoma, served as the university's president from 1994 to 2018.
+James L. Gallogly succeeded Boren on July 1, 2018, only to retire ten months later.
+OU College of Law Dean Joseph Harroz Jr. was appointed effective immediately May 16, 2019 to a 15-month term as interim president.
 On May 9, 2020, Harroz was announced as the 15th president of the university by the Board of Regents.

+Following the second inauguration of Donald Trump as President of the United States, and the creation of the Department of Government Efficiency (DOGE) on January 20, 2025, several major changes occurred across the United States, including changes to the National Oceanic and Atmospheric Administration and to OU.
+These changes to the University of Oklahoma included employees being terminated, protests on campus, threats from the federal government of lease terminations, and grants being terminated.